The Challenge of Urban Sustainability in Africa:

 b) influencing the behavioral pattern of present and future generations towards such choices.

-Indeed, technology makes it possible today for entire communities to meet all the material needs by reusing the solid and liquid wastes, using renewable energies to meet most of the needs instead of burning fossil fuels, polluting the air, preserving instead of cutting down forests and natural vegetation, overexploiting water supplies and conserving, instead of decimating other living species[5].
+Indeed, technology makes it possible today for entire communities to meet all the material needs by reusing the solid and liquid wastes, using renewable energies to meet most of the needs instead of burning fossil fuels, polluting the air, preserving instead of cutting down forests and natural vegetation, overexploiting water supplies and conserving, instead of decimating other living species

-Another striking feature of urbanizing Africa is that more than ever, African city administrations, planners and built environment professionals are increasingly becoming out of touch with the reality of city making.
-Many UN reports are unanimous on the findings that informality has become the driving force in city making[6].
+[6].
 The increasing rates of informality in African cities stand as testimony to the fact that Africa抯 urban dwellers, whether we want it or not, are becoming the true architects, planners and urban designers in our cities.
 The phenomenon of slums and informal settlements find expression in the mushrooming of settlements at the periphery of large cities whereby the majority of structures and shacks are made out of precarious items such as empty cans, cartoons, stones, corrugated iron, disposed plastic bags, etc, often recycled from open waste disposal sites.
 In the early stages of post-independence, urbanisation was merely driven by the rural-urban migration phenomenon, which saw large numbers of rural residents flocking into cities in order to seek employment, have better access to health, education and other opportunities that are linked to urbanization.

 In contemporary African cities, urbanization is no longer a one-way process, but rather a more sophisticated and multifaceted phenomenon.
 Besides rural areas, cities have become net recipients of in-migration from other smaller intermediary cities from people who are on-the-move for better opportunities.
 Cities, especially those with well performing economic and governance systems such as Johannesburg also attract significant in-migration from other countries of the African sub-regions.
 The irony of good urban performance is that the few cases available on the continent bear the seeds of its perpetual challenge.
 The lower the number of good performing cities on the continent, the higher is the risk of these few becoming victims of their own success.
 Urbanisation in Africa is therefore also to be understood as a perpetual challenge, whereby every capacity increment which results in improvements triggers multiple additional pressures and challenges to the existing capacity of the city administration to deliver services.
 This has resulted in congestion, environmental pollution, soil erosion, fragmentation and cost inefficiencies through urban sprawl, etc.